AbeEgbezien06/Biometric-security-project-CYB-302-/README.md

 - **Genuine scores** — same person compared to themselves
 - **Impostor scores** — different people compared to each other

----

 ### 5. Threshold Testing

-A threshold determines whether a match score is accepted or rejected.
+A threshold determines whether a match score is accepted or rejected.A full threshold sweep runs from 0 to the maximum recorded score.
+At each step, the system counts false acceptances (impostors let through) and false rejections (genuine users locked out), building a complete FAR/FRR trade-off table.

 ```
 If Score ≥ Threshold → ACCEPT (person verified)